The local Workflow

 While working on our content, we like to examine the result.
 To generate an immediate local preview, we run Hugo in server mode.

-The following instructions assume, that you have opened a terminal and are in your project root containing a copy of this documentation project.
+The following short tutorial assumes, that you have opened a terminal and are either in the folder exampleSite subfolder of your local theme copy or the project root of this documentation project.

 Hugo’s server mode